xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n161 - **Parse float** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
 Check out what method it uses n163 - **Classy Classes** Bit of confusion with getters in classes

+n165 - **Is there a vowel in there** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
+Uses Regex and fromCharCode method